 Monitors should utilize the findings of a monitoring report to develop recommendations which are specifically addressed to key stakeholders.
 These recommendations provide a solid basis for advocacy campaigns.
 See: section of this Knowledge Module on Advocating for New Laws or the Reform of Existing Laws on Violence against Women and Girls.
 For example, in Implementation of the Bulgarian Law on Protection against Domestic Violence (2008), the authors addressed Priority Recommendations to, among others, the Bulgarian government, including specific government ministries such as the Ministry of the Interior and the Ministry of Justice.
 The monitors also addressed specific recommendations to Parliament, the police, prosecutors, civil society, and the media. p.
 51-53

 In Domestic Violence in Brazil: Examining Obstacles and Approaches to Promote Legislative Reform (2010), the author recommended adequate funding and educational reform in order to implement the Brazilian law on domestic violence. p.
 97

 Monitors should also propose amendments to laws or new laws to address evolving or unaddressed practices.
-See: UN Handbook, 3.1.6.
+See: United Nations Department of Economic and Social Affairs and Division for the Advancement of Women, Handbook on Legislation on Violence against Women (2010), 3.1.6.

 Ensuring a quality monitoring project